This site requires a more recent version of Adobe Flash Player to function properly.

 - Norfolk Southern's EBITDA margin: We currently forecast Norfolk Southern's EBITDA margin to increase from 38.3% in 2013 to 42% by the end of the Trefis forecast period.
-We expect the EBITDA margin to rise slightly in 2013 on account of negative mix in price caused by growth in low RPU businesses.
+We expect the EBITDA margin to rise slightly in 2013 on account of the negative mix in price caused by growth in the low RPU businesses.

-The coal freight services business is a profitable segment of Norfolk Southern, due to its highly efficient unit train configurations and longer-than-average lengths of haul which helps commands high yields.
+The coal freight services business is a profitable segment of Norfolk Southern due to its highly efficient unit train configurations and longer-than-average lengths of haul, which helps commands high yields.
 The intermodal segment, although less profitable than the coal freight segment, carries high incremental margins as the incremental costs of increasing train lengths are low.

 The recent double-stack initiatives further provides an upside to margins.